filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ### Cgroups

 Cgroups (control groups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
-If cgroups are in use on the host, the Lotus Worker will honor the cgroup limits if configured.
+If cgroups are in use on the host, the Lotus Worker will honor the cgroup memory limits configured on the host.

 ## Installation